IGM-202-2235/project-2-kc4509/README.md

 _There is one fish that doesn't change colors_
-_I tried to fix the background and I ended up breaking my entire code so I reverted it to a version that works_ _My obstacles might be off since the background is off, I don't know how to fix it_
+_I tried to fix the background and I ended up breaking my entire code so I reverted it to a version that works_ _My obstacles might be off since the background is off.

 ### Requirements not completed